-If you’re facing a DUI charge anywhere in the Greater-Detroit area, meaning anywhere in Wayne, Oakland, Macomb, Lapeer, Livingston, St. Clair or Washtenaw County, be a smart consumer and do your homework.
+If you’re facing a DUI charge anywhere in the Greater-Detroit area, meaning anywhere in Wayne, Oakland, Macomb, or the surrounding counties, be a smart consumer and do your homework.
 Read around, and see how lawyers explain the Michigan DUI process, and how they explain their various approaches to it.
 Look for honest and real information, and take the time to “read between the lines.”

 When you’ve done enough of that, start checking around.
 You can learn a lot by talking to a live person.

 All of our consultations are free, confidential, and done over the phone, during regular business hours, right when you call.
 My team and I are very friendly people who will be glad to answer your questions, explain things, and even compare notes with anything some other lawyer has told you.

 We can be reached Monday through Friday, from 8:30 a.m. until 5:00 p.m., at either 248-986-9700, or 586-465-1980.